ostk0069/TechBookFest_iOS/README.md

 ## OverView

-showing TechBookCircle list with scraping.
+Showing TechBookCircle list with scraping.
 For now, scraping results are just a stable json file.
-showing in list and able to search with diffable result.
+Showing in list and able to search with diffable result.
 There is GitHub results as well for fully http request code.

 ## API